MicrosoftDocs/bot-docs/articles/bot-service-debug-bot.md

 ---
-title: How to debug a bot - Bot Service
+title: How to debug a Bot Framework SDK bot
-description: Learn how to use the Bot Framework Emulator to debug bots.
+description: Learn how to use Bot Framework Emulator to debug bots.
 See how to set breakpoints in IDEs and how to exchange messages with bots during debugging.
+keywords: Bot Framework SDK, debug bot, test bot, bot emulator, emulator
-author: v-ducvo
+author: JonathanFingold
 ms.author: kamrani
-keywords: Bot Framework SDK, debug bot, test bot, bot emulator, emulator
 manager: kamrani
 ms.topic: article
 ms.service: bot-service
-ms.date: 11/17/2020
+ms.date: 09/10/2021
 monikerRange: "azure-bot-service-4.0"
 ---

-# Debugging a bot
+# Debug an SDK-first bot

 [!INCLUDE [applies-to-v4](includes/applies-to-v4-current.md)]